-FSANZ began assessment of a new genetically modified corn on 1 August 2001, on receipt of an Application from Dow AgroSciences Australia Pty Limited.
-The Application seeks approval for food derived from insect-protected and glufosinate-ammonium tolerant corn line 1507 under Standard 1.5.2 - Food Produced Using Gene Technology.
+An application was received from Dow AgroSciences Australia Pty Ltd on 1 August 2001, seeking approval for food derived from insect-protected and glufosinate-ammonium tolerant corn line 1507 under Standard 1.5.2 - Food Produced Using Gene Technology.
 A mandatory pre-market safety assessment is required under this Standard.

 The new genetic traits confer (a) protection against certain insect pests and (b) tolerance to glufosinate-ammonium herbicide.
-Corn line 1507 has been developed primarily for cultivation in the Northern Hemisphere, but food derived from this line could enter the market in Australia and New Zealand via imported products, once the line is grown on a commercial scale.
+Corn line 1507 has been developed primarily for cultivation in the Northern Hemisphere, but food derived from this line could eventually enter the market in Australia and New Zealand via imported products, when grown on a commercial scale.
+Corn line 1507 is currently approved for use in other countries such as Canada, the United States and Japan, and has permission for importation into South Africa and Korea.